amoccia/CryptoScamHunter/README.md

 We manually analyze several suspected fraud websites every day and then report them to agencies and authorities.
 We keep an updated blacklist that can be used by a browser plugin or firewall to block fraudulent websites.
+We report scammers that are using Twitter or Telegram to scam victims.

 # CryptoScamHunter-BlackList